bw0rth/pync/docs/source/client-server.rst

    **pync** --connect--> server
    **pync** <--connect-- client

-Once a connection has been established, any data from stdin gets sent to the other end of the connection and any data from the other end of the connection gets written to stdout:
+And once a connection has been established, any data from stdin gets sent to the connection and any data from the connection gets written to stdout:

 .. code-block:: text